Change language: Español

 When they do, a victim can be left with severe injuries and massive medical bills, or a family can be left without their loved one.

 At Metier Law Firm, we believe that responsible motorcyclists shouldn’t have to pay for the reckless actions of negligent drivers.
-If you or someone you know has been hurt in a motorcycle accident anywhere from the Pacific coast to the Snake River, please give us a call.
+If you or someone you know has been hurt in a motorcycle accident anywhere from the Pacific coast to the Snake River, please give our Portland office a call.
 Our team of Oregon motorcycle accident lawyers will hear your account of the event, evaluate the evidence, and we will provide you with a free consultation about your case.
 With the Metier team, you’re not alone in this.

 Motorcycle riding is dangerous by nature, but our state presents some unique challenges to even the most experienced bikers.
 Our weather, infrastructure, and economy all play a part in what makes riding a motorcycle in Oregon so dangerous.